Parents & FAFSA

 You may want to remind your student that scholarships are awarded by several sources at Lawson State.
 The student can have their questions answered more accurately by contacting the office that awarded the scholarship or contact the awarding agency.

-Financial aid disbursements are issued 14 days after the first day of class.
+Financial aid disbursements are issued within 14 days after the first day of class.

 Prepaid College Tuition Program (PACT)

-The AL PACT program is Alabama’s Prepaid Affordable College Tuition program, which is administered through the Alabama State Treasury and the Lawson State Student Financial Services Office (Student Accounts) through 3rd party billing.
-Beginning Fall 2011 term, PACT tuition and fee payments will be made at the rate charged by Alabama Public Institutions in Fall 2010.
+The AL PACT program is Alabama’s Prepaid Affordable College Tuition program, which is administered through the Alabama Department of Treasury and Lawson State Student Financial Services Office (Student Accounts) through 3rd party billing.
+Beginning Fall 2011 term, PACT tuition and fee payments are prorated, and are subject to change as determined by the Alabama Department of Treasury.
 Mandatory fees, such as activity fee and technology fee, are paid through AL PACT; however, laboratory fees are not included.
 For more information, please call 1-800-ALA-PACT (1-800-252-7228), or view the web site at http://www.treasury.state.al.us

 .
 Questions or comments regarding 3rd party billing?
 Contact Alexis Robinson at 205-929-2042.

-The PIN serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
-It's like the Personal Identification Number that you get from your bank that enables you to access your account.
-Because your PIN serves as your electronic signature, you should not give it to anyone.
+The FSA ID serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
+It is similar the Personal Identification Number that you get from your bank that enables you to access your account.
+Because your FSA ID serves as your electronic signature, you should not share it with anyone.

-When you use your PIN, you must type the PIN exactly as it appears.
+When you use your FSA ID, you must type the FSA ID exactly as it appears.

-You can use your PIN at these U.S. Department of Education Web sites:
+You can use your FSA ID at these U.S. Department of Education Web sites:

 •FAFSA on the Web: Access and complete your Renewal Free Application for Federal Student Aid (FAFSA).

-•You may also use your PIN to electronically sign your submitted FAFSA
+•You may also use your FSA ID to electronically sign your submitted FAFSA

 •Submitting corrections to your processed FAFSA.